-- SECTION 9.
-Section 3 of said chapter 21I, as so appearing, is hereby amended by inserting after the word "reduction", in line 61, the following words:-, substitution of safer alternatives. - SECTION 10.
-Said section 3 of said chapter 21I, as so appearing, is hereby further amended by striking out paragraph (J) and inserting in place thereof the following paragraph:-

-- 172 (J) The office of technical assistance shall establish technical assistance grants to organizations 173 of consumers or workers focused on the impact of substitutions of safer alternatives in specific 174 sections.
-The grants may include assistance in securing information on technologies and their 175 impact on workers, consumers and the environment; hiring independent technical support 176 regarding technologies, processes and work organization; and paying for training programs to 177 assist affected groups in analyzing the changes. - SECTION 11.
-Section 4 said chapter 21I, as so appearing, is hereby amended by adding the 178 following paragraph f, in line 57, by inserting after the word "organization." the following 179 180 words:--the advisory committee may provide comment to the administrative council on all aspects of the safer alternatives program, including comments relative to chemical action plans, 181 safer alternatives assessment reports, and the composition of the chemical list created in 182 paragraph (a) of section 24.
-All such official comment shall be considered a matter of public 183 record.
-The advisory committee may recommend substances to be selected by the council for 184 assessment.
-If the administrative council rejects this recommendation, the council shall provide a 185 written statement to the advisory committee and to the house and senate committees on ways and 186 187 means and to the house and senate chairs of the joint committee on environment, natural resources and agriculture, communicating the reasons for the rejection thereby.
-188

-SECTION 12.
-Said chapter 21I is hereby further amended by inserting after section 6 the following section:-

-192 Section 6A. (a) In addition to any other requirements of this chapter, the institute shall seek to reduce the presence of toxic or hazard substances in products manufactured for use and sale in 193 the commonwealth by promoting safer alternatives to such substances.
-The institute may 194 develop recognition programs to promote the priority toxic substance reduction achievements of 195 industry and communities.
-The institute may establish fees for its safer alternatives programs.
-196 When feasible, the institute shall coordinate the programs and responsibilities relative to the 197 substitution of safer alternatives for priority toxic substances with those programs and 198 responsibilities described in this chapter.
-199

-(b) Through such programs, the institute may:
+- from municipal sources, or present in air used either as compressed air or as part of combustion; (7) - present in a pesticide or herbicide when used in agricultural applications (8) present in crude, lubricating - or fuel oils or other petroleum materials being held for direct wholesale or retail sale; or (9) present in - fuels used in combustion to produce electricity, steam or heat, except when production of electricity, - steam or heat is the primary business of a facility; and provided further, that a toxic or hazardous - substance shall not be subject to sections 24 to 28, inclusive, when it is: (1) present in fuel oils or - petroleum materials being held for direct wholesale or retail sale; (2) present in fuels used in combustion - to produce electricity, steam or heat; or (3) present as a naturally-occurring substance in fuels and in - emissions or byproducts as a result of the combustion of fuels 4) present or used in the manufacturing of a - product manufactured in Massachusetts by a contractor or subcontractor pursuant to a contract with the - Department of Defense or the Department of Homeland Security. - SECTION 9.
+Section 3 of said chapter 21I, as so appearing, is hereby amended by inserting after the - word "reduction", in line 61, the following words:-, substitution of safer alternatives. - SECTION 10.
+Said section 3 of said chapter 21I, as so appearing, is hereby further amended by striking - out paragraph (J) and inserting in place thereof the following paragraph:- - 149 (J) The office of technical assistance shall establish technical assistance grants to organizations of - 150 consumers or workers focused on the impact of substitutions of safer alternatives in specific sections. - 151 The grants may include assistance in securing information on technologies and their impact on workers, - consumers and the environment; hiring independent technical support regarding technologies, processes - and work organization; and paying for training programs to assist affected groups in analyzing the - 154 changes. - SECTION 11.
+Section 4 said chapter 21I, as so appearing, is hereby amended by adding the following - paragraph f, in line 57, by inserting after the word "organization." the following words:--the advisory - 157 committee may provide comment to the administrative council on all aspects of the safer alternatives - program, including comments relative to chemical action plans, safer alternatives assessment reports, and - the composition of the chemical list created in paragraph (a) of section 24.
+All such official comment - shall be considered a matter of public record.
+The advisory committee may recommend substances to be - selected by the council for assessment.
+If the administrative council rejects this recommendation, the - council shall provide a written statement to the advisory committee and to the house and senate - 163 committees on ways and means and to the house and senate chairs of the joint committee on environment, - natural resources and agriculture, communicating the reasons for the rejection thereby. - SECTION 12.
+Said chapter 21I is hereby further amended by inserting after section 6 the following - 166 section:- - Section 6A. (a) In addition to any other requirements of this chapter, the institute shall seek to reduce the - presence of toxic or hazard substances in products manufactured for use and sale in the commonwealth by - promoting safer alternatives to such substances.
+The institute may develop recognition programs to - promote the priority toxic substance reduction achievements of industry and communities.
+The institute - may establish fees for its safer alternatives programs.
+When feasible, the institute shall coordinate the - programs and responsibilities relative to the substitution of safer alternatives for priority toxic substances - with those programs and responsibilities described in this chapter. - 174 (b) Through such programs, the institute may: